 Ratio supplier rate/customer rate

-• Above chart based on solver outcomes can be verified by geometry that brings the following formula for the Center of Gravity x‑position = max(0, 100 + 50 × F / √(1 - F2) ), with F = (1 - 3 × ratio)/2.
+Above chart can be verified by geometry that brings the following formula for the Center of Gravity x‑position = max(0, 100 + 50 × F / √(1 - F2)), with F = (1 - 3 × ratio)/2.
 F stands for pull force in horizontal direction - of both customer C1 and C3 - required to reach an equilibrium state.

-• It is easy to understand that x‑position becomes exactly 100 at ratio 1/3, as supply quantity of 3 × 1/3 equals C2 quantity of 1.
+It is easy to understand that x‑position becomes exactly 100 at ratio 1/3, as supply quantity of 3 × 1/3 balances with C2 quantity of 1, and C1 and C3 then pull it to 100.

 (1+4/√5)/3 = 0.9296...